Sibylle of Cleves: Life

+Early life

+Sibylle and her sisters were raised in the Frauenzimmer, the chambers where the duchess Maria and her entourage consisting of female relatives and attendants lived a sort of semi-cloistered existence.
+No male over the age of twelve was admitted, and at night the women were locked in, the key held by a trusted court official.

+Unlike her brother William who was well-educated, Sibylle and her sisters were merely taught to read and write, but only in German.
+Otherwise, they learned to sew, embroider, and other such domestic matters, but not to play instruments or dance.
+Sibylle is known to have enjoyed playing chess.

+Marriage

 In September 1526, Sibylle was betrothed to Electoral Prince John Frederick of Saxony in the Schloss Burg an der Wupper.
 After lengthy negotiations about the dowry, the lavish wedding ceremony, preceded by an elaborate procession, took place in Torgau on 9 February 1527.
 They had four sons.

 After the death of his father in 1532, Johann Friedrich became the elector of Saxony and Sibylle the electress.
+Like her husband, Sibylle was a staunch supporter of the Reformation.
+The Thuringian reformer Justus Menius dedicated to her the mirrors for princes writing Oeconomia Christiana.

 The correspondence between Sibylle and her husband during his captivity as a consequence of the Schmalkaldic War, showed a devoted and intimate couple.
 In the meanwhile, during the siege of Wittenberg, the electress protected the city in her husband's absence.
 To save his wife and sons, and to prevent Wittenberg from being destroyed, John Frederick conceded the Capitulation of Wittenberg and resigned the government of his country in favor of Maurice of Saxony.

+Death

 In 1552, after five years of captivity, the deposed elector was finally reunited with his family.
 However, the reunion was short-lived: in 1554 both Sibylle and Johan Frederick I died within a month of each other.
 They were buried in the City Church of Weimar.

-Like her husband, Sibylle was a staunch supporter of the Reformation.
-The Thuringian reformer Justus Menius dedicated to her the mirrors for princes writing Oeconomia Christiana.